 Medicare for All would cost an estimated $32.6 trillion over 10 years, which even the doubling of corporate and income taxes could not cover.

-Even liberal states like Vermont and California abandoned state socialized healthcare initiatives after recognizing that the tab would blow up their state budgets and economies.
+Even liberal states like Vermont and California abandoned state-run healthcare initiatives after recognizing that the tab would blow up their state budgets and economies.

-In developed countries with socialized medicine, the middle class face effective tax burdens of more than 50 percent of income, including double-digit national sales taxes, and still face funding shortfalls.
+In developed countries with government-run health care, the middle class face effective tax burdens of more than 50 percent of income, including double-digit national sales taxes, and still face funding shortfalls.
 Such sky-high tax rates reduce economic growth.